 Get students to care about history by reaching them where they live “Online” through a series of FREE role-playing games set in different eras.

-Teachers: The missions are National and Common-Core standards based and focus on events and developments included in most U.S. History textbooks.
-The site includes a vast suite of free classroom support materials including lesson plans, document-based questions, primary source documents, vocabulary activities, background on historical figures, and writing prompts.
+Teachers: The missions are National and Common-Core standards based and focused on events and developments included in most U.S. History textbooks.
+The site includes a vast suite of free classroom support materials including lesson plans, document-based questions, primary source documents, vocabulary activities, background on historical figures and writing prompts.

 The most recent National Assessment of Education Progress showed that only 17% of eighth graders perform at or above the proficient level in American history.
 The story for underserved students is even worse.
 Mission US aims to stem the tide, getting kids to care about histoy by seeing it through the eyes of peers from the past.

-Mission 2: “Flight to Freedom” helps players understand the social, political, and economical conflicts that led to the Civil War.
+Mission 2: “Flight to Freedom” helps players understand the social, political and economic conflicts that led to the Civil War.
 Students will take on the role of “Lucy”, a 14-year-old slave on a Kentucky plantation.
 Lucy, accused of starting a fire, runs away.
-Lucy joins the abolitionist movement, and tries to free her still-enslaved family members.
-However, in 1850, the Fugitive Slave Act drastically changed a lot of things as far as safety of African Americans in the north.
+Lucy joins the abolitionist movement and tries to free her still-enslaved family members.
+However, in 1850, the Fugitive Slave Act drastically changed a lot of things as far as safety of African Americans in the North.
 Students will have to make decisions that may lead Lucy to freedom.
-The decisions that students make have a cause and effect, which will impact the unfolding of historical events.
+The decisions that students make have a cause and effect that impacts the unfolding of historical events.